How to Build an MVP: A Step-by-Step Framework for Startups

 Step 6: Launch Your MVP

-Launch does not mean ‘ready for everyone.’
-It means ready for your early adopters – the people willing to use something imperfect because they genuinely need the solution.
+Launch doesn’t mean ‘ready for everyone.’
+It means ready for your early adopters, the people willing to use something imperfect because they genuinely need the solution.

 Before you launch:

-- Have a simple marketing plan – even a landing page and a few posts in the right communities is a start
+- Have a simple marketing plan.
+Even a landing page and a few posts in the right communities are a start.

 Launch to a small group first.
 Get real-world feedback.
 Then expand.